-It will be considered the knowledge gained in theory, practice, and interdisciplinary activity.
-The course is divided into two "blocks of assessment" independent: theoretical (with optional midterm exam) and practical block (90%) and block interdisciplinary activity (10%).
-The evaluation of other activities (lectures, discussion of articles and current affairs ...), link, if appropriate, the evaluation of theoretical and practical block.
+The knowledge acquired in theory, practice and interdisciplinary activity will be considered.
+The subject will be divided into two independent assessment parts: theoretical part (with an optional mid-term exam) - practical part (90%) and another one for interdisciplinary activities.
+Assessment of other activities (tasks, tests, lectures, discussion of articles and current affairs...) will be related, if appropriate, to the assessment of the theoretical-practical part.